ModelDriven/Alf-Reference-Implementation/README.md

 Alf is an action language for UML developed in response to the OMG <em>Concrete Syntax for a UML Action Language</em> Request for Proposals.
 The Alf specification document can be found at http://www.omg.org/spec/ALF.
-(See also http://solitaire.omg.org/issues/task-force/ALF11 for the list of open issues currently being addressed by the Alf 1.1 Revision Task Force.)
+(See also http://solitaire.omg.org/issues/task-force/ALF11 for the list of issues addressed by the Alf 1.1 Revision Task Force.)

+This README file describes the current base release, [v1.0.0a](https://github.com/ModelDriven/Alf-Reference-Implementation/releases/tag/v1.0.0a).
+For updates relevant to later releases, please refer to the README file distributed with those releases.

-The current base release, [v1.0.0a](https://github.com/ModelDriven/Alf-Reference-Implementation/releases/tag/v1.0.0a), is based on the Alf 1.0.1 specification.
+Base release [v1.0.0a](https://github.com/ModelDriven/Alf-Reference-Implementation/releases/tag/v1.0.0a) conforms to the Alf 1.0.1 specification.
 It compiles Alf source text to the executable Foundational UML (fUML) subset of UML.
 The compilation can target either of two fUML execution engine implementations:

 * The fUML Reference Implementation execution engine (see http://fuml.modeldriven.org), [v1.2.0](https://github.com/ModelDriven/fUML-Reference-Implementation/releases/tag/v1.2.0)
 (this version conforms to fUML 1.2.1).